-Some who doubt their salvation have stated (I have heard this many times myself) that they must surely not be a true Christian because “I did not ask Jesus into my heart.”
+Some who doubt their salvation have stated that they must surely not be a true Christian because “I did not ask Jesus into my heart.”
 They would do far better by examining the faith they say they have.
 They would do better than that by examining for the evidence of life within the soul; and perhaps better than that by looking away from themselves to Christ first, then figuring out when they first believed.

 Here is what we should do:

 2. We should abandon the “praying the prayer” method for our appeal.
 You may pray for people, and even with people, but do not even intimate that praying a certain prayer saves.
 It does not.
 No prayer automatically forces God to receive a sinner.
 God is personal and is sought and talked to, I grant.
 But when we are asked what He expects, it is to be stated that God demands that we believe.
 “Do so and live!”
-Again, by “believe” we are meaning more than just acknowledgment of Christ; no, we mean trust in Christ and what He has done for sinners, a transfer of trust that affects our lives and behavior forever.
+Again, by “believe” we are meaning more than just acknowledgment of Christ; no, we mean adherence to Christ and his words, his promises, his future hope, and trust in what He has done for sinners by His life, death, resurrection, ascension and intercession that could not be done by any human, a transfer of trust that affects our lives and behavior forever.

 3. We should use the biblical terminology of “belief” in Christ.
 There are other ways of expressing this found in the NT, but “belief” is consistently displayed as the essence of our response.
 I will not list verses here, but nothing could be easier to find in the New Testament.
 Read John to see this repeated scores of times.
 Or read through Acts with this in mind.
 Ask, “What did the apostles expect people to do in response to their message?”
 Remember that the booklets give you verse after verse about belief, and then, at the end of the presentation, make a bee-line to John 1:12 and Revelation 3:20, wrongly interpreted.
 They finalize the deal with a formulaic prayer.
 Don’t follow that pattern any longer.
 It is enough to instruct people to believe in Christ, with a sound repenting faith.